 A very well made set.
 A bit weird to operate, say going from one MHz band to another.
 When it came out, was the only general coverage tabletop receiver from Japan that had a IF notch filter.
 Did not suffer from the excessive distortion in the audio that the IC-R71 had, but a very high background hiss level in the audio made me sell this one.

 The ICOM IC-R71 must go down as the "WORST" receiver for audio quality I have ever owned !
 The battery backed RAM operation software was another big problem for me with this set.
-When the Lithium Battery Dies, so does the set, and NO it will NOT come back to life with a battery change, it needed to go back to ICOM and get reprogrammed (well not anymore you can't) !.
-Pretty stupid idea here, ICOM was not too smart when this set was on the drawing board !
+When the Lithium Battery Dies, so does the set, and NO it will NOT come back to life with a battery change, it needed to go back to ICOM and get reprogrammed (well not anymore you can't) !
+Was pretty stupid idea here, ICOM was not too smart when this set was on the drawing board !
 There are after market fixes for this.
 We revisited a 1984 sample in 2022 and it was just as bad if not even worse with audio distortion with dried out electrolytic capacitors.
 Runs hot !

 Drooling in the 1980 WRTH as it was shown in the same Sony ad with the original ICF-2001 (inside rear back cover).
 The Sony CRF-1 has a metal bottom and a painted plastic top.
 This was a weird receiver to say the least.
 Performance was good, however in my view the ICF-2010 (ICF-2001D) beats it out easy.
 It goes down for the biggest "pain in the rump" as far as ease of operation I have ever used on a SW receiver , portable or tabletop.
 Every 100 kHz you had to pull the knob out to slide over to the next 100 kHz segment (then push it back in).
 Only so-so dynamic range, downright excellent whip sensitivity but the CRF-1's real downside is it had a very noisy synthesizer.
 Another set that required a pre-selector to be tuned, and was pretty sharp.
 It did have a preselector bypass switch, but did not work well when out of line.
 These can be had in the used market once in awhile for excessive prices, but beware as the 4 weird panel (dial) lamps burned out fast , volume control were known to fail more than not and the biggie is the rubber wheel (track) that brakes down near the optical encoder (fine tune stops working).
 The overly used tuning knob are also known to crumble into nothing in it's old age.
 See our Sony page for more information.
 The analog power supply went into the empty battery cavity (yes it's a normal analog supply being used here, not a switching type).
 Most feel this receiver was actually outdated when Sony brought it to market (plus it was WAY overpriced).